The Business Owner's Journey

 Full Episode Page: Austin Mullins: Becoming an SEO and Content Craftsman, Agency Builder and Thought Leader

 Episode Summary: In this conversation, Austin Mullins discusses the importance of effective communication in business and the value of gaining experience and expertise.
 He shares his journey from copywriting to sales to starting his own agency, Conversion Media.
-Austin emphasizes the need for personalized and relevant content marketing, considering the intent and awareness stage of the audience.
-He also highlights the tension between wanting a definite path in marketing while acknowledging the limitations of data visibility.
 The conversation covers the importance of both tangible and intangible aspects of marketing, the need for prioritization in technical SEO, the value of understanding the audience, the limitations of AI in content creation, and the SEO skills assessment and coaching program.

 Takeaways